Mount target creation can fail for various reasons:

 Each availability domain is limited to two mount targets by default.
 If you create both a file system and a mount target at the same time, it is possible for the file system to be successfully created but the mount target creation to fail because of this limitation.

-You can associate the new file system with a previously created mount target.
-For more information, see To add a mount target to a file system.
+You can create an export for the file system in a previously existing mount target.
+For more information, see To create an export for a file system.

 See Service Limits for a list of applicable limits and instructions for requesting a limit increase.